offbynull/learn/Math/input/input.md

  * `{kt} 6 \div 2 = 3R0`

 The greatest common factor is the divisor when the remainder is 0.
 In this example, it's 2.

+The way to perform this algorithm as code is as follows...

 ```{output}
 arithmetic_code/GreatestCommonDivisor.py